About Us

 What started off as a provision aimed at reducing young person entry into the Criminal Justice System, has since become one of the most unique and successful specialist wellbeing initatives in the sector.

-To make a differnece to the lives of every young person that we support.
+To make a difference to the lives of every young person that we support.
 Whether it be to help them discover their inner strength, resilience, and potential, empower them to lead fulfilling and purposeful lives, or simply improve someones day.
-Every interaction is an intervention
+Every interaction is an intervention.

-To set the standard or trauma recovery based wellbeing initiatives.
+To set the standard of trauma recovery based wellbeing initiatives.
 To provide early support for vulnerable and challenging young people nationwide.
 To engage young people who don't respond to traditional wellbeing initiatives.

 Who we are